AnikethJana/Telegram-Download-Link-Generator/README.md

 ### User Commands:
 1. **Start the Bot:** Send `/start` in a private chat with the bot.
+2. **Generate Session:** Send `/login` to get a link to the session generator for accessing private content.
-2. **Send Files:** Send any file (document, video, audio, photo, etc.) to the bot in the private chat.
+3. **Send Files:** Send any file (document, video, audio, photo, etc.) to the bot in the private chat.
-3. **Receive Links:** The bot will reply with a direct download link for the file.
+4. **Receive Links:** The bot will reply with a direct download link for the file.
-4. **Play Videos:** For video files, if `VIDEO_FRONTEND_URL` is configured, you'll also get a "🎬 Play Video" button for streaming playback.
+5. **Play Videos:** For video files, if `VIDEO_FRONTEND_URL` is configured, you'll also get a "🎬 Play Video" button for streaming playback.
-5. **Download:** Click the download link to download the file directly through your browser or download manager.
+6. **Download:** Click the download link to download the file directly through your browser or download manager.
-6. **Stream Videos:** Use the streaming link or Play Video button to watch videos directly in your browser with seeking support.
+7. **Stream Videos:** Use the streaming link or Play Video button to watch videos directly in your browser with seeking support.
+8. **Access Private Content:** After generating a session, share private channel/group post URLs to get download links.
+9. **Revoke Session:** Send `/logout` to revoke your session and invalidate all generated links.

 ### Admin Commands: